 His hobbies are in jazz guitar, martial arts, hiking, and the study of world religions and spiritual paths.

-I love and live in Austin, Texas with my husband, daughters and dog.
+I love and live in Austin, with my two daughters.
 In my free time I enjoy running, live music, yoga, hiking and camping.

 Sara Klopp PA-C